SQCDP: From Basics to Operational Performance

 Manufacturers face constant pressure to reduce cycle times while meeting rising demand.
 However, delays can happen at any production stage due to bottlenecks, workflow inefficiencies, or a lack of clear coordination between teams and external suppliers.

-You need to know immediately when and where those bottlenecks arise, hence the value of SQCDP boards in tracking cycle times and ensuring that each production stage flows into the next without problems.
 The best way to do that is by incorporating daily management and scheduling systems into your production processes and using real-time data to anticipate and address potential delays before they negatively impact your cycle time.

 Example: